10 things to do in Bryant Park NYC

 Fever-Tree Porch

-When the weather is nice, a good place to have a snack while you recover your energy is Fever Tree Porch.
-Their salads are delicious but there are also other options such as burgers or sandwiches.
+When the weather is nice, Fever Tree Porch is a good place to grab a bite to eat while you recover your energy.
+Their salads are delicious but there are also other options such as burgers and sandwiches.

 Also, at Fever-Tree Porch there are power outlets available to charge your phone or computer, which comes in handy after walking around the city all day.
-Since there's free Wi-Fi at Bryant Park you can take advantage of it to upload all your photos to social media or make a video call home to tell how much fun you're having on the trip.
+Since free Wi-Fi is available at Bryant Park, you can take advantage of it to upload all your photos to social media or make a video call home to tell how much fun you're having on the trip.
 Open Monday through Wednesday from noon to 6 PM and Thursday through Sunday from noon to 8 PM.

 Bryant Park Grill